Resources and Contact Information

 - FAFSA provides help in completing the FAFSA online, with steps for how to complete the Free Application for Federal Student Aid (FAFSA).

 - The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for student aid.
 It receives data from schools, agencies that guaranty loans, the Direct Loan program, the Pell Grant program, and other U.S. Department of Education programs.
 NSLDS provides a centralized, integrated view of Title IV loans and Pell grants that are tracked through their entire cycle; from aid approval through closure.

 - The National Student Clearinghouse, a non-profit association founded by the higher education community, streamlines the student record verification process for colleges and universities, students and alumni, lending institutions, employers, and other organizations.
 The Clearinghouse maintains a comprehensive electronic registry of student records that provides a single, highly automated point-of-contact for organizations and individuals requiring timely, accurate verification of student enrollment, degree, and loan data.

-- eduPASS this site helps prepare international students for studying in the U.S.
+- eduPASS helps prepare international students for studying in the U.S.

 Park University’s School Code is 002498